benwiz/blog/README.md

 ./deploy.sh
 ```

-## Post Ideas

-- How to create an indefinitely usable Spotify refresh token
-- Why I chose Jekyll over WordPress or Medium
-- My architecture for music visualizers (the packet queuing method)

 ## To Do

-- Living post with links emacs, stumpwm, and bash configs.
+- Living post with links to emacs, stumpwm, and bash configs
-- Cusomize use the Rakefile to start a post template
-- Add a flag to `post` for `publish: true | false`
-- Build a filter search bar on landing page
+- not sure why Rakefile separate draft and post, the code is prob not identical, so look into
 - Only include google analytics if deployed to production